 Once the glue has dried, you still have one additional job to perform before your saw guide is ready to use.
 You want to "custom-fit" the guide to your saw by making one careful cut, gliding the shoe of the circular saw along the fence while you cut the base.
 Once this is done, the guide will be able to make perfect cuts as long as you use the same saw.
 If you buy a new circular saw, chances are that you will need to make a new saw guide.Continue to 6 of 7 below.

 06 of 07

 Finish the Saw Guide

-This step is entirely optional, but I recommend that you take a few moments to apply a finish to the saw guide.
-Fill the screw holes with wood filler, then sand the surface of the saw guide.
+Apply a finish to the saw guide; fill the screw holes with wood filler, then sand the surface of the saw guide.
 Apply primer and a coat or two of paint.
 This step will protect your saw guide from moisture damage and keep it operating as good as new for many years.Continue to 7 of 7 below.

 07 of 07